mawinkler/playground-one/docs/how-it-works/configurations.md

 This configuration is to simulate an on-premise Deep Security environment meant to be used in migration scenarios.
 For simulation purposes it creates a dedicated VPC with the most commonly used architecture, private and public subnets accross two availability zones.
 It includes everything what a VPC should have, this is amongst others an internet gateway, NAT gateway, security groups, etc.

-The Deep Security Manager is currently deployed to the public subnet with port `4119` exposed.
+The Deep Security Manager is deployed to the private subnet with port `4119` exposed.
 It uses an AWS RDS PostgreSQL in the private subnet.
+Access to Deep Security is granted by the help of a bastion host in the public subnet.
+This host supports ssh tunneling and an upstream proxy on port 4119.

 Current state of implementation: